abe-yoshimasa/SDK/Tools/PCSetupTools/README.md

 1. Connect head tracking blob to one of the USB ports on your PC.
 >Note : The blue light on bottom of the tracking camera should start blinking in blue at this point.

-1. At this point, you will only be able to get controller position data through tracking camera.
+1. `(Mac users skip to next step.)` At this point, you will only be able to get controller position data through tracking camera.
 To get controller button and IMU data, please follow the guide below:

     * Make sure both controllers are turned on.